varun-1703/Full-Stack-Blog-App/README.md

 ## ✨ About The Project

-**Blogify** is a dynamic full-stack web application that empowers users to create, manage, and share their thoughts and stories through blog posts.
+**MyBlogApp** is a dynamic full-stack web application that empowers users to create, manage, and share their thoughts and stories through blog posts.
 Built with modern technologies, it features a sleek user interface, robust user authentication, and a comprehensive API for content management.

 This project was developed as a full-stack assessment, showcasing skills in both frontend and backend development, API design, database management, and cloud deployment.